 - Support services available

 - Flexible and remote learning options

-- If you have time and you’re super keen, you could even create your own itinerary for each event based around the workshops / talks / information sessions / tours you’ve identified
+- If you have time and you’re super keen, you could even create your own itinerary for each event based around the workshops, talks, information sessions, or tours you’ve identified.

 - Ask a friend, parent or sibling to come with you.